Alison Piepmeier: Recognition and honors

 In 2014, she was named as one of the 50 Most Progressive people in Charleston by online magazine Charlie.
 In 2014, she also gained attention for leading the efforts to host performances of the musical Fun Home on the campus of the College of Charleston.

 In September 2016, the Southeastern Women's Studies Association (SEWSA) established a $500 "Outstanding Student Award" in Piepmeier's honor, and in December 2016, the NWSA established the $1,000 Alison Piepmeier Book Prize.

 Death

-On August 12, 2016, Piepmeier died from brain cancer after a seven-year battle with the disease.
-Three weeks before her death, Piepmeier wrote a farewell column in the Charleston City Paper.
+On August 12, 2016, Piepmeier died from brain cancer after a seven-year battle with the disease in Charleston, South Carolina, U.S. Three weeks before her death, Piepmeier wrote a farewell column in the Charleston City Paper.
 The column was picked up by mainstream outlets including Us Weekly and ABC News.